lingthio/Flask-User/docs/source/recipes_minimal_app.rst

 Minimal App
 ===========
-| With only nine additional lies of code, the Minimal App offers the following features:
+| With only nine additional lines of code, the Minimal App offers the following features:
 | - **Internationalization**
 | - **Registration**, **Login**, **Change password** and **Logout**